A Dragonbird in the Fern by Laura Rueckert

 3- What most motivates you to read a new book?

-5- Would you share a picture with us of your book with the dolls you crocheted of your characters?
+5- Would you share a picture with us of your book out in nature, perhaps in a fern or with your fluffy dog?

 7- What's your Twitter handle, and do you have two or three writer friends on there to shout-out to for #WriterWednesday ?

 I'm @LauraRueckert .
 I far too many writer friends to fit them here, but here's a quick shoutout to @MaykenAlanna , @JLAustin13 , @alechiawrites

 8- Do you have a favorite #bookstagram image or account/ profile?

 I love @tomesandtextiles.
 Not only does she create imaginative and vibrant pictures, but she's a strong promoter of diverse lit!

 I love @jfkillsdarlings !
 She's an author who also designs and sews gorgeous dresses to match book covers - then works with authors to give away the dress and a copy of the book.
 Here's the beautiful example for A Dragonbird in the Fern (sorry, giveway has already ended): https://instagram.com/p/CQqrqL-rJiI/